 While RNNs allow us to use sequences of words as inputs to our models, they are far from perfect.
 RNNs suffer from two main flaws, which can be partially remedied by using a more sophisticated version of the RNN, known as a LSTM.

 The basic structure of RNN, means that it is very difficult to retain information long term.
 Consider a sentence that’s 20 words long.
 From our first word in the sentence affecting the initial hidden state, to the last word in the sentence , our hidden state has been updated 20 times.
 From the beginning of our sentence, to our final hidden state, it is very difficult for an RNN to retain information about words at the beginning of the sentence.
 This means that RNNs aren’t very good at capturing long-term dependencies within sequences.
-This also ties in to the vanishing gradient problem mentioned earlier where it is very inefficient to back propagate through long, sparse sequences of vectors.
+This also ties into the vanishing gradient problem mentioned earlier where it is very inefficient to back propagate through long, sparse sequences of vectors.

 Consider a long paragraph where we are trying to predict the next word.
 The sentence begins “I study maths…” and ends “my final exam is in ….”.
 Intuitively, we would expect the next work to be “maths” or some maths related field, however in an RNN model on a long sequence, our hidden state may struggle to retain the information for the beginning of the sentence until the end of the sentence through multiple update steps.